wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates =
-* Pinterest support!
-* Facebook Like Button, Facebook Send, Google +1
+* Drive more engagement and traffic with Shareaholic Recommendations and Related Content!
 * Social Analytics - meet the people who spread your content the most
+* Facebook Like Button, Facebook Send, Google +1, Pinterest
-* Share Counters for Twitter and Facebook
+* Share Counters for Twitter, Facebook, LinkedIn
 * Official support for Google's URL shortener (goo.gl) and Google Analytics
 * Switched over to use the [Share API](http://www.shareaholic.com/api/)
 * Fix for Arras theme